DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/09-21 Simple Passive Spells.md

 - Cooldown is optional

 ### Cumulative Rewards for No-Damage Rooms
+As you go through rooms w/out taking damage, you gain stacks of a stat boost.
+Taking damage removes all stacks.

 | Stat | Event      | End Event | Stacks | Cooldown |
 | ---- | ---------- | --------- | ------ | -------- |